 If the tumor has grown deep into your skin or spread to other parts of your body, treatment is more complex.
 You might need surgery to remove lymph nodes near the melanoma to see if the cancer has spread there.
 For example, if the problem is on your arm, the surgeon might take out the lymph nodes under your armpit.

 Other options are:

 Immunotherapy.
-Sometimes called biologic therapy, this approach uses drugs help your immune system find and attack cancer cells.
+This approach uses drugs that help your immune system find and attack cancer cells.
 You might get them in a shot or go to a treatment center or hospital to get them through an IV every 2-4 weeks.
 If the melanoma is on your face, your doctor might prescribe a cream that revs up the immune cells only around the tumor, instead of in your whole body like the other drugs.

 Sometimes, immunotherapy drugs can make your body attack your healthy organs.
 If that happens, you’ll need to stop taking them and get other treatment to stop the attack.

 Chemotherapy.
 These drugs travel through your body and attack cancer cells.
 Some chemotherapy drugs are pills, and others you get through an IV.